 Staffing the Nonprofit Workplace: Steer Clear of Pitfalls and Take the High Road

-“Employees are our most valuable asset,” may sound like a cliché, but it’s also a true statement.
+“Employees are our most valuable asset” may sound like a cliché, but it’s also a true statement.
 An equally true statement is that employees can be a nonprofit’s most significant liability.
 Any employer faces potential liability from former or current employees in the normal course of business, but nonprofit employers face increased challenges due to the expectations of fair treatment and of a “social contract” inherent in the public benefit focus of a nonprofit’s mission.

-Did you know that employment related claims comprise an estimated 85% of all nonprofit insurance claims filed under Directors’ and Officers’ Liability policies?
+Did you know that employment-related claims comprise an estimated 85% of all nonprofit insurance claims filed under Directors’ and Officers’ Liability policies?
 This statistic, in addition to the consistently high number of employment/discrimination lawsuits filed annually by American workers, creates a very real risk that any nonprofit with employees will face an employment practices lawsuit.

-The Center team is also available to conduct a comprehensive risk assessment of a nonprofit’s employment practices or to assist with the development of specific policies and procedures.
+We are also available to conduct a comprehensive risk assessment of a nonprofit’s employment practices or to assist with the development of specific policies and procedures.

-Typical employment-focused consulting engagements include include:
+Typical employment-focused consulting engagements include:

 - Support and assistance for boards of directors engaged in performance evaluation and compensation reviews for CEOs

 - Assistance with the development of specific personnel policies